mark-casey/KPM/README.md

    - Deploy: Choose to install Ubuntu Wily with the hwe (hardware enablement) kernel option.
  - Tag hosts in MAAS

-# Test dynamic inventory from within deployer container
+# Test dynamic inventory from within deployment container